-The Elkhound was developed to hunt all day under grueling conditions.
-He needs daily exertion in order to feel satisfied.
-This can be in the form of a good jog, very long walk or invigorating play session.
-He is happiest living with his family.
-His double coat needs brushing twice a week and daily during main shedding season when he sheds a lot.
+The Elkhound was developed to hunt all day under grueling conditions and therefore needs daily exertion in order to feel satisfied.
+This can be in the form of a good jog, a very long walk, or invigorating play session.
+The double coat needs brushing twice a week, and daily during main shedding season.

 - Major concerns: CHD